migvanderlei/migvanderlei/README.md

 <!-- [![Instagram Badge](https://img.shields.io/badge/-Instagram-e4405f?style=flat-square&logo=Instagram&logoColor=white)](https://instagram.com/migvanderlei/) -->

-- 📖 Bacharel em Sistemas de Informação pela Universidade do Estado do Amazonas
+- 📖 BSc. in Information Systems (Comp.
+Sci.)from Universidade do Estado do Amazonas 🇧🇷
-- 💻 Engenheiro de Machine Learning e Engenheiro de Backend
+- 💻 Machine Learning Engineer
-- 👨‍💻 Pesquisador em NLP
-- 📊 Um apaixonado por dados
+- 👨‍💻 Been interested in (but never limited to) Computer Vision, Natural Language Processing, Feature Engineering and Representation Learning
 <!--
 **migvanderlei/migvanderlei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->